-Rev Dr William Henry of Maze Presbyterian Church in Co Antrim to be installed as moderator of Presbyterian Church in Ireland
+Rev Dr William Henry (51) of Maze Presbyterian Church in Co Antrim will be formally installed as the new moderator of the Presbyterian Church in Ireland in Belfast this Monday.

 One of the youngest ever moderators of the church, he will hold office for a year.
 By tradition he is selected by the church’s 19 presbyteries throughout the island of Ireland on the first Tuesday in February of each year.
 Rev Dr Henry succeeds Rev Dr Charles McMullen.